DanielKoklev/rust-gitlab-variables/README.md

-# GitLab Pipeline Gitlab Token
+# Rust Pipeline Variables Manager

 A Rust tool to manage GitLab pipeline variables across multiple projects.
 This tool allows you to update the `GITLAB_ACCESS_TOKEN` variable for projects where you have maintainer access.
 I also intend to add additional functionality for the user to be able to pass which variable should be updated, which will be more convenient.